 You may have enough space to grow some fruit and vegetables in your garden.
-If not, then ther might be an allotment which you can find near you, where you can grow your own.
+If not, there might be an allotment you can find near you, where you can grow your own.
 It takes some time and effort to grow onions, lettuces, carrots and so on.
-But you could find it very satisfying eating your own fruit and vegetables, while helping the reduction of carbon dioxide.
+But you could find it very satisfying eating your own fruit and vegetables while helping the reduction of carbon dioxide.

-You can find about local allotment associations in Shropshire from this website:
+Many people cannot grow their own, so finding and cultivating an allotment might be a good idea.
+You can find about local allotment associations in Shropshire on this website:

 There are lots of excellent resources online to help you grow your own food.
 You’ll find guides and how-to videos on preparing your soil, pest control and growing specific fruit and vegetables.
 For instance go to the Royal Horticultural Society Website.
 It tells you what to do, when to do it, and how to grow your own: